ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```

-`gptables` creates a table of contents, with worksheet labels linking to the worksheets, and a
+The workbook contains a table of contents, with sheet names linking
-description of their contents.
-There is a sheet with the dataset, and it presents the
+to the data sheets alongside descriptions of the data.
+There is a sheet for each dataset, on which
-specified details in a minimal style with text of a legible font and size.
+the specified details such as titles are presented in a minimal style with text of a legible
+font and size.

 ![](../static/getting_started_before_and_after.png)